feinstaub/feinstaub.github.io/linux-user/linux-install-opensuse.md

 After installation notes
 ------------------------
-- comes with Plasma 5.4.3
+- comes with Plasma 5.4.3 (which is NOT the latest: 5.5.3)

 - First: many system updates via "Software Updates" applet